 The ultimate guide to vegetable gardening for beginners, including the best easy-to-grow veg

-An expert guide on vegetable gardening for beginners, from advice on where to start your plot to identifying the easiest vegetables to grow
+An expert guide on how to grow vegetables, from advice on where to start your plot to identifying the easiest crops to grow

-Get inspired by our expert advice on vegetable gardening for beginners and you'll soon be hooked.
 There's something so satisfying about growing your produce.
-It tastes better, it's fresher, plus the feelgood factor of planting and picking your own crops is unrivaled
+It tastes better, it's fresher, plus the feel-good factor of planting and picking your own crops is unrivalled

-There's more good news - growing your own is easier than you think.
-The trick is to grow small amounts of different vegetable varieties that offer big rewards such as cut-and-come-again salad leaves, chilies, leafy greens like spinach and chard, and tomatoes.
+There's more good news – mastering how to grow vegetables is easier than you think.
+The trick is to grow small amounts of different vegetable varieties that offer big rewards such as cut-and-come-again salad leaves, chillies, leafy greens like spinach and chard, and tomatoes.

 Start your first vegetable gardening with careful planning.
 How much space you decide to devote to it will vary according to your household, but as a guideline aim to give 60-70% of the space to staple vegetables you buy every week and eat most days.